bmi-lsym/ABBA-QuPath-post_processing/README.md

         conda env create -f abba_env.yml
              -> Note that it is possible to give the environment another name by using the following command:
              -> conda env create --name another_name -f abba_env.yml
- -  to complete the installation of paquo package (https://github.com/bayer-science-for-a-better-life/paquo), move the file Setup/.paquo.toml into the folder c:\Anaconda3\envs\abba\ or similar as appropriate; do not leave this file in the same sub-folder as the Jupyter notebook
+ -  to complete the installation of paquo package (https://github.com/bayer-science-for-a-better-life/paquo), move the file Setup/.paquo.toml into the folder c:\Anaconda3\envs\abba\ or similar as appropriate; do not leave this file in the same sub-folder as the Jupyter notebook.
          Edit the line inside the file which points to the QuPath installation folder, it should read similar to the following:
          qupath_dir = "C:/QuPath/QuPath_0_3_2/"
  - move the files "LSYM_ABBA_QuPath.py", "ABBA_QuPath_post_processing.ipynb" and the sub-folder "atlas_ontology" together into some working folder, for example "d:\MyFolder\ABBA_QuPath_scripts"